sustainablelab/msys/README.md

 sending input to the computer, and it has a printer for receiving output from the computer.

-Serial port devices are sometimes treated as a `tty`.
-But for a terminal user interface, usually the terminal it running on the computer, not attached to a serial port.
-This kind of terminal is a *terminal emulator*.

-The `bash` shell in `mingw` or `msys` is running in `mintty`.
-This is a *terminal emulator*.
-Terminal emulators are sometimes called `pty`, sometimes `tty`, but if it's a terminal emulator, these abbreviation names are used interchangeably. `PuTTY` is a terminal emulator.
+Sometimes operating systems communicate with serial port devices as if they are a `tty` (an external device sending text in and expecting text back).
+But when people talk about a `tty` that is running *on* the computer, they really mean a *terminal emulator*, not an external machine communicating over the serial port.
+In this usage, the terms `tty`, terminal, `pty`, and terminal emulator are all interchangeable.

+The `bash` shells in `MinGW`, `MSYS`, and `Cygwin` all run in the `mintty` terminal emulator.
+Some other terminal emulators are `PuTTY` and `winpty`.

-I can launch any executable from my terminal emulator.
+So what?
+I can *launch* any executable from a terminal emulator.
 At that point the OS is going to execute the executable.
 It doesn't matter that I launched it from a terminal.

-The issue launching emacs in terminal mode is that this `-nw` flag expects a terminal.
-In other words, I need to open a terminal emulator to act as terminal *to the executable*.
-On Windows, this means the terminal emulator has to present itself as a "console".
+The issue launching Emacs in terminal mode is that this `-nw` flag expects a terminal.
+In other words, I need to open a terminal emulator to act as a terminal *to the executable*.

+**On Windows, this means the terminal emulator has to present itself as a "console".**

 I don't know if `mintty` can do this.
 If it can, I don't know how to do it.
 But `winpty`, yet another terminal emulator, does present itself as a console.
+The trouble with `winpty` is that it eats the interrupt signals (like Control+C).

 ## Install Vim